 Mullein, an Old World Medicinal

-Granted, the prescription of hydro-codone acetaminophen now in my possession knocks me out more readily than the “slightly sedative” and “[pleasantly] bland” mullein tea, as Kathryn G. and Andrew L. March describe it in Common Edible and Medicinal Plants of Colorado (1979), but mullein is wild and free and I imagine renders the patient less prone to addiction than its prescription drug counterpart.
+Granted, the prescription of hydro-codone acetaminophen now in my possession knocks me out more readily than the “slightly sedative” and “[pleasantly] bland” mullein tea, as Kathryn G. and Andrew L. March describe it in Common Edible and Medicinal Plants of Colorado (1979), but mullein is wild and free.

 “An old world plant of ancient medicinal repute naturalized in America,” the March’s explain, mullein is a “gentle herb” excellent “to help one along and relieve sore throat and cough.”
 To make the tea, infuse dried or fresh leaves in hot water and then strain (I use a coffee filter) to remove the fine hairs.
 I take it with honey and milk, the latter combining with the mild-tasting tea to produce a pleasing opaque mint green color.
 If anything, it at least soothes the spirit.